gareth-sharpe/aplint-ext/README.md

 * Generates diagnostic output to both text editor and problems terminal
 * Clear diagnostic output in problems terminal from command pallette, editor menue and touchbar (MacOS)
 * View rule definition and details from within VSCode or in your default browser (see examples for usage)
+* Preview your code documentation in a sperate browser window to ensure documentation is formatted correctly

 ## Usage

 APLint, by default, lints any Apex or Visualforce page on save.
 Other commands can be executed using Command-Shift-P (⌘ ⇧ P) or Ctrl-Shift-P on Windows.
 The currently supported comamnds are:

 ```
 APLint: Run On file           // runs APLint on the current file
 APLint: Run On Directory      // runs APLint on the currect directory
 APLint: Clear Problems        // clears all diagnostics
+APLint: Preview Documentation // opens a brower window with documentation preview
 ```

 ### Example